01

 • How can on-device signal compression reduce the wireless bandwidth burden without losing decode accuracy?

-We are an early-stage lab and actively welcome collaborators, especially those with complementary expertise in materials science, circuit design, neuroscience, or clinical medicine.
+We are an early-stage lab and genuinely open to collaborations, particularly with people working in materials science, circuit design, neuroscience, or clinical medicine.